Tools

 tack

-Its usage is very straightforward, when given the -c argument, it will act as a compressor, when given -d a decompressor.
-In both cases, output goes to standard output and input comes from either standard input or named files passed as command line arguments.
+In all cases, output goes to standard output and input comes from either standard input or named files passed as command line arguments.
+The -Q option may be specified to disable output (useful for micro- and macrobenchmarks.)

 The -T option can be used to get timing information about compression and decompression operations and -S will show individual time samples for each operation.
-The -Q option may be specified to disable output (useful for macrobenchmarks.)
-Timing information goes to standard output using the common WANProxy logging mechanism.
+The -S option requires the -T option.
+Timing information goes to standard error using the common WANProxy logging mechanism.
+Timing samples go to standard error.
+The -s option enabled reporting of compression ratios.

 xcdump